-After school targeted literacy sessions (1 session per week through catch up funding– 1:10)
+After School reading Club - Targeted literacy sessions (1 session per week through catch up funding 1:10)

-Staffing costs.
-1 additional session non funded.
-Specific teaching materials to support classroom delivery.
+Staffing Costs - 1 additional session non-funded Specific teaching materials support classroom delivery

 For 100% of targeted students to improve their baseline teacher assessment by at least 1 whole GSA grade.

-For 100% of targeted students to achieve a grade in line with their target grade by the end of year 7.
+For 100% of targeted students to achieve a percentage in line with their target

 Table detailing funding and proposed allocation of Year 7 catch-up premium funding 2018 - 2019